What is L-Theanine?

 What else can L-Theanine be used for?

-1) L-Theanine is known to work so good that many people take it for social and approach anxiety.
+1) L-Theanine is known to work so well that many people take it for social and approach anxiety.

 3) Curing insomnia